marcussimoni/flashcards/README.md

 ```sh
 java -jar ./target/flashcards-0.0.1-SNAPSHOT.jar --spring.profiles.active=demo
 ```

-After backend has started go to frontend folder and run:
+After backend has started go to frontend folder and run the following command to download all dependencies necessary to run the application

 ```sh
 npm install
 ```

-to download all dependencies necessary to run the application and then
+to initialize and open the application in your web browser execute the next command

 ```sh
 npm start
 ```

-to initialize and open the application in your web browser.
-In case the app was not lauched in your browser you can type
+the frontend run on

 ```sh
 localhost:3000/flashcards
 ```